Insektaure/pkDex/README.md

 - Download updates directly from the application
 - Download the updater application if it is not present
 - Reset caught Pokémon status
+- Hide the bottom status bar
+- Change language for UI & data (if available)
 - Download & Extract the High Resolution images pack directly from the application (requires an internet connection)

 Enabling automatic update checks will prompt the application to check for the latest version on startup, ensuring you always have the most up-to-date information.\